hudsonbrother/sales_control/README.md

 # Getting started

+##Application:

+Develop a sales registration system for seller and calculate the

+commission on these sales (the commission will be 8.5% of the sale value)

+Functionalities:

+● Seller CRUD (id, name, email);

+● Insert new sale (seller_id, sale amount);

+● List all sales for a seller (id, name, email, commission, amount, date of sale).

 ## Installation

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/5.4/installation#installation)